 - Discrimination based on race, sex, color, creed, etc.

 Many E&O policies contain an individual limit and an aggregate limit.
 The individual limit may apply to each claim or to each wrongful act.
 It represents the most the insurer will pay for damages or settlements arising out of a single claim or wrongful act.
 The aggregate limit is the most the insurer will pay for all damages or settlements arising out of all claims made during the policy period.
 If defense costs are subject to the limits, the individual and aggregate limits will include defense costs as well.

-Some E&O policies include a retention, a type of deductible.
+Some E&O policies include a retention.
 The retention is the amount you must pay out of pocket for each claim.
 Depending on the policy, the retention may apply to damages only or to damages and claims expenses.